-We are currently conducting a clinical trial of mecamylamine hydrochloride as an add-on therapy in patients with major depressive disorder.
+We are currently conducting a clinical trial of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide.
 In addition, we have two preclinical product candidates for depression, TC-5214, which is one of the molecular components of mecamylamine hydrochloride, and TC-2216, which we are developing for either or both of depression and anxiety disorders.
-We are also evaluating TC-2216 as a potential product candidate for smoking cessation instead of or in addition to depression and anxiety disorders.
+We are also evaluating TC-2216 as a potential product candidate for smoking cessation or obesity instead of or in addition to depression and anxiety disorders.